mjkonieczny/civilizations-x/README.md

 - the usage of a few design patterns (few in generic forms)
 - TDD (test driven development) technique

+### Branches
+- `master` - is a working branch where implementations are missing
+  - **This is the place where you should start**
+- `final` - contains the final version of the game with all tests passing
+  - **not recommended to go there until you practice and try to green all tests**

 ## Commands

 ### Install dependencies